atc1441/ATC_MiThermometer/README.md

 After the flashing is done, the device should reboot.
 If the screen stays off, pull the battery out for a short amount of time.

-To flash the stock firmware back to the Thermometer, just open the corresponding file for flashing.
+To flash the stock firmware back to the Thermometer, just open the corresponding file (link in the section "Stock firmware" at the bottom of this document) for flashing.

 ## USB to UART
 ### How to flash the custom firmware or unbrick the device: